Earth Day falls every year on April 22. I find that Earth Day is a great time to reflect on our world around us.

 Kids love dandelions and enjoy collecting masses of blooms to give to their mothers.
 As a mother, I equally enjoy receiving the clumps of yellow blooms.
 My sons Derek and Tyler routinely gave me dandelions, and I loved every one.
 They don't last long, but the thought is what really matters.

 Kids also love the seed heads that follow flowers.
 Who can't remember blowing dandelions and watching them float on the breeze?

 Today dandelions are used commercially in the United States.
+All parts of the dandelion are edible.
 Large quantities of the plant's leaves are used as fresh spring greens in many ethnic grocery stores and supermarkets.